josstei/vim-easycomment/README.md

 ## Features

 - Toggle comments on the current line or a visual selection with a single command.
-- Automatically uses the correct comment string for supported languages (Vim, sh, C/C++, Java, Scala, more can be added easily).
+- Automatically uses the correct comment string for supported languages.
 - Indentation-preserving: comments are inserted after leading whitespace.
 - Pure Vimscript; no dependencies.